 Our children help to prepare snacks and tea to share with their moms (or an adult family member or family friend) at our Mother’s Day Tea party.
 Children and adults are welcome to wear a special hat!
 Children will also share songs they have practiced.

 Fathers (or an adult family member or family friend) are encouraged to join us to celebrate Father’s Day with a picnic at McKay park.
 Children will share songs before the eating and playing begin.
 Feel free to bring a ball or lawn game (no violent games or weapons, please) to enjoy with your child after the picnic.
 Please pack a lunch for you and your child that will be easy to eat on a picnic blanket!

 Our Graduation ceremony is for all students, even those who are returning the following year.
 Our kindergarten students receive special recognition, but all students receive a diploma and take part.
 We follow the Graduation ceremony with a family potluck picnic.

 Birthdays at River Song

 We are excited to celebrate your child’s birthday and hope you will join us!
 Your child’s teacher will be in touch prior to your child’s birthday to discuss it with you.
 If you would like to bring in a special snack to share, you are welcome to do so, but we ask that it be somewhat healthy (fruit snacks or fruit leathers, muffins, etc.)

 During the summer, we offer camps based on global themes.
 In addition to the Montessori curriculum, we incorporate more arts enrichment, including painting, clay, dance, and music, and science explorations.
-We also offer a summer program for alumni and their friends, ages 7-9, based on space.

 Every August, incoming students join us for the Fundamentals of Montessori, a time to go through the preliminary activities and get settled in before all students return in September.
 Returning students participating in the summer program will take part in art camps during those two weeks.